 Cat adoption saves lives.
 Adopt a cat and you'll have a friend for life!
 Contact us, or contact another local humane society, animal shelter or SPCA.

-We are currently not accepting new cats.
+We are currently not accepting new cats or dogs.

 * RE-HOMING YOUR PET *

 We have always had a pet over-population problem, but now with more and more people losing their jobs and homes even beloved family pets are ending up in dog pounds and shelters.
 If you must re-home your pet, please remember these tips to help your pet find a safe place:

 1) Start Early - as soon as you realize your pet needs a new home!
 Rescues and shelters are all full and it is very difficult to just "drop pets off" at a local shelter or rescue.
 Every animal that comes in may mean another one will die to make more room.

 2) Use All Available Tools - the internet is great, but also run classified ads in your local newspaper and put up flyers around town on community bulletin boards.
 Here is a list of some of the bulletin boards in the Alliance area: